confluentinc/examples/multiregion/docs/multiregion.rst

 - Supports hybrid deployments of synchronous and asynchronous replication between datacenters
 - Consumers can leverage data locality for reading |ak| data, which means better performance and lower cost
-- In event of a disaster in a datacenter, ordering of |ak| messages is preserved
+- Ordering of |ak| messages is preserved across datacenters
-- In event of a disaster in a datacenter, consumer offsets are preserved so consumers can continue reading where they left off
+- Consumer offsets are preserved
-- Can achieve RTO=0 and RPO=0
+- In event of a disaster in a datacenter, new leaders are automatically elected in the other datacenter, and applications proceed without interruption.
+This achieves RTO=0 and RPO=0

 Concepts
 --------